CMS2018 Cultural Industries - Cultural Economies

 Students will require access to e-mail and have internet access to UConnect for this course.

-- demonstrate a knowledge of selected Australian and global televisual forms and their relation to contemporary Australian cultures and economies.
+- demonstrate knowledge of selected cultural industries and their relationship to consumers

 Text and materials required to be purchased or accessed